Millersville Advocacy Program

 Get to know the legislative process in Pennsylvania.
 Visit the Pennsylvania General Assembly's website.

 Learn about Millersville University and its priorities.
 Check out Millersville University's website and read campus publications, newspapers and marketing materials.

 - Millersville University Website www.millersville.edu

 Tell Us What You Are Hearing

 We need your feedback!
-Let us know what concerns your legislators have.
+Let us know the concerns of your legislators.
 Tell us what they think about Millersville University.
-Feel free to e-mail us at email@example.com
+E-mail us at firstname.lastname@example.org

 Attend Legislative Fundraisers